 Gomez, Jonathan D.

-- Assistant Professor and Undergraduate Student Advisor, Chicana and Chicano Studies
+- Assistant Professor and Undergraduate Studies Advisor, Chicana and Chicano Studies

 - Faculty Director and Co-Facilitator, SJSU Culture Counts Reading Series